 Ugliness is a subject I will return to several more times.

 I mentioned earlier that the farther we go back in time the less familiar the recorded material becomes.
-Case in point is the The Story of How Tripitaka of the Great Tang Procures the Scriptures (c. late 13th-century), the earliest published edition of Journey to the West.
-Despite referring to himself as “the bronze-headed, iron-browed king of the eighty-four thousand monkeys of the Purple Cloud Grotto on the Mountain of Flowers and Fruit” (Wivell, 1994, p.
-1182), the Monkey Pilgrim is depicted as a white-clad scholar.
+Case in point is the The Story of How Tripitaka of the Great Tang Procures the Scriptures (c. late 13th-century CE), the earliest published edition of Journey to the West.
+Despite referring to himself as the Monkey King, the Monkey Pilgrim is depicted as a white-clad scholar.
 Another difference is the fact that he fights with two different staves, one a ringed monk’s staff and the other an iron rod (these two would later be combined to create his signature weapon).

 Fig. 6 – A comparison of Rhesus macaque males with red-rimmed eyes during mating season (left) and other times (right) (larger version).
 Original image from Dubue, Allen, Maestripieri, & Higham, 2014, p.
 5.

 In chapter 20, the reader learns that Monkey’s head is bald (fig. 7).
 An old man asks him, “[W]hy did you shave your hair to become a monk?”
 (Wu & Yu, 2012, vol. 1, p.
 395).

 In chapter 21, a demon king steps out of his cave to fight Sun but is surprised by his small stature: